daormar/debasher/doc/design_doc_resident.md

 - **Not covered**: non-deterministic `process_data`, effects on external systems beyond "idempotent if repeated", Slurm, machine failure.
 - **`--mirror`** (the debugging tap of a fifo, behind the frontend's "Watch FIFO") is not available in resident programs: declaring it aborts the load of the program, before anything is launched (decided and done on 2026-09-20).
 Resident processes keep their own input log.
 - **A node that has finished for good** takes no part in later rounds, so the consistent cut of an epoch that starts after it finished has no checkpoint of that node: its channel to the others is empty and its last state is its final one.
 Localized recovery does not need it; a global rollback would have to treat it (see Future work, point 7).
+- **A round that a newer one replaces** leaves the nodes that had not closed it without a checkpoint for its epoch, so that epoch has no complete cut.
+The round that replaced it does complete, at every node it reaches, and that is the cut that counts; localized recovery never uses a cut.
+It holds if the initiators start the same epoch (see Loose ends).
+Rounds started closer together than they take to complete keep replacing each other, and none completes until they stop, so the period of periodic snapshots has to be longer than a round.
 - **A node that crashes again right after every relaunch** is not retried forever: after `MAX_RELAUNCH_ATTEMPTS` it is declared permanently failed and the escalation of point 4 applies.

 ### Acceptance: how reliability is shown